doctrine/phpcr-odm/README.markdown

 Getting Started
 ---------------

- 0. Install jackrabbit according to https://github.com/doctrine/phpcr-odm/wiki/Custom-node-type-phpcr%3Amanaged
+ 0. Install jackrabbit according to https://github.com/doctrine/phpcr-odm/wiki/Custom-node-type-phpcr%3Amanaged<br />
-        You need a patched jackrabbit and run the command to register types.
+        You need a patched jackrabbit and run the command to register types, as explained in the linked documtation.

  1. Define one of those mapping drivers